 This way you can edit (or even build from scratch) a graph of X3D nodes using Pascal, to create any content you like.
 You are not limited to only loading the content from X3D files (or Collada, or Wavefront OBJ...).

 For example, consider an X3D node

-In Pascal, this nodes corresponds to the class
+In Pascal, this node corresponds to the class